 A lawar (Balinese salad) mix to look out for, though rather hard to find, is lawar nyawan.
 It uses bee larvae and their honeycombs as the main ingredient.
 Sometimes the honeycomb is left intact, with some of the larvae oozing out during the cooking process, together with the common blend of vegetable and spices that make up the usual lawar mix.

 The dish is as rare as the harvesting of beehives, so it’s one of the hardest to find among the list of unusual food to try in Bali.
-Even so, the textures and flavors of burnt honey with Balinese spices is something really exceptional and definitely worth a try, if you get the chance.
+Even so, the textures and flavours of burnt honey with Balinese spices is something really exceptional and definitely worth a try, if you get the chance.